Display to header level

 They may agree that the easement will need to clearly permit the owner certain uses of the land.
 For example, an owner may want to ensure that they can:

-They may also agree that, depending on the details, certain uses of the land may or may not be appropriate and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the protected natural resources.
+They also may agree that certain uses of the land might (or might not) be appropriate depending on the details and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the protected natural resources.

 Whether the landowner first approaches the land trust or the land trust approaches the landowner about a potential conservation easement, it is often advantageous for one or both parties to formalize their respective understandings of what each is—and is not—committing to as the conversations proceed and they devote more time and resources to the potential conservation endeavor.
-This formalization may take the form of a donation agreement, purchase option, sales agreement, or one or more other forms used by the land trust.
+This formalization may take the form of a donation agreement, purchase option, sales agreement, or other form used by the land trust.
 The formalization ensures that the land trust doesn’t waste donor dollars on a project that the owner isn’t reasonably committed to seeing through to completion and, conversely, that the landowner doesn’t waste effort if the land trust is unlikely to find the owner’s needs compatible with the land trust’s aims.